JimmBai/ios-decal-lab3_fall17/README.md

 ### part 1: Prepare for segue ###
 Whenever a user taps an image in the initial screen, we want the app to show the selected image in a new view.

-The new view creation we've done in Q1 but we have not implemented the transistion to the new view and a way for the new view to know which image to display.
+The new view creation we've done in Q1 but we have not implemented the transition to the new view and a way for the new view to know which image to display.
 In this part, you'll need to implement to achieve those 2 goals.
 You'll need to edit both `imagePickerController.swift` and `imagePreviewController.swift`.

 In `imagePickerController.swift`, we've abstracted away the collection view and given you the method, which will get called everytime the user taps an image - Feel free to add any other methods or instance variables you may need: